eoscostarica/guide.eoscostarica.io/docs/kubernetes.md

 ![image](https://user-images.githubusercontent.com/5632966/107062957-724c5c00-679f-11eb-88f0-fb4b884785ab.png)

-### Key concepts in k8s
+### Key Concepts in k8s

-**Cluster:** It is a group of devices that can be physical or virtual and that are united many times by a network and, therefore, they behave as one.
+**Cluster:** It is a group of devices that can be physical or virtual, are united many times by a network and, therefore, they behave as one.

 **Kubernetes node:** A machine that is running Kubernetes, on which pods can be programmed.